 Where can we find the Pied Kingfisher?

-As mentioned earlier, this member of the kingfisher family can be found about forty five minutes walk from Footsteps at a small inlet fed from the sea.
+As mentioned earlier, this member of the kingfisher family can be found about forty-five minutes walk from us at a small inlet fed from the sea.

 What does it look like?

 The Pied kingfisher as its name suggests is a black and white pied.
 Males have a double band across the breast, while females have a single gorget that is often broken in the middle.
-This is a medium-sized kingfisher, about 25 cm (9.8 in) long with a white with a black mask, a white supercilium and black breast bands.
-The crest is neat and the upperparts are barred in black.
+This is a medium-sized kingfisher, about 25 cm (9.8 in) long with a white and a black mask, a white supercilium and black breast bands.
+The crest is neat and the upper parts are barred in black.
 Source Wikipedia

 What does it feed on?

 This kingfisher feeds mainly on fish, although it has been known to eat crustaceans and also large aquatic insects such as dragonfly larvae.